abbiewade/abbiewade.github.io/smartalarmclock.md

 1. Upgrade your Arduino Uno board to a board with a larger amount of pin mounts, such as the Arduino Mega.
 2. Introduce a shift register into the circuit

-Why choosing a shift register is more appropriate in this project

-How a shift register works

-What the circuit looks like
+The choice of which is better is up to you, but in terms of size and cost, for this project a shift register is a better choice.

+Shift registers are a chip which allows for additional inputs into the circuit.
+Shift registers have two different functionalities.
+The first of these functionalities is to use serial communcication to collect information from sensors.
+The second functionality is to use parallel communication to allow for multi-pin output control.
+It is the later that we are going to experiment with below.

+In this part of the tutorial we are going to introduce the shift register into the circuit and attempt to complete the same task as in the previous section, drawing zeros on the display.
+The circuit to construct should look similar to the one below.

 ![](/img/ShiftRegister7segment4digitDisplay_bb.png)

-...
+As you can see from your now complete circuit, we have moved the connections from A-G and DP from the arduino and wired them directly into the shift register.
+As such, our program needs to reflect this.
 Add the following to our defines, making sure to remove the letters A-G and DP from the previous program.

 ```c++
 #define dataPin 5
 #define latchPin 6
 #define clockPin 7
 ```

-add to setup, making sure to remove the letters A-G and DP from the previous program.
+Similar to above, we also need to modify the setup function, making sure to remove the letters A-G and DP from the previous program.

 ```c++
     pinMode(dataPin, OUTPUT);